-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023 a) These regulations apply to Students who are registered for a qualification designated as either undergraduate or as an Integrated Master's degree.
-They do not apply to Students studying for declared undergraduate qualifications as part of the Open Programme, who commenced study before the academic year 2016/17, and have an agreed extension beyond December 2019 to finish study for these qualifications.
+Section I: Regulations applicable to registered undergraduate qualifications a) These regulations apply to Students who are registered for a qualification designated as either undergraduate or as an Integrated Master's degree.
+They do not apply to Students studying for declared undergraduate qualifications as part of the Open Programme, who commenced study before the academic year 2012, and have an agreed extension beyond December 2019 to finish study for these qualifications.
 These Students should refer to the Academic Regulations (Taught Courses) 2016-2018